taravancil/pfrazee.github.io/_posts/2017-11-06-services-with-secure-ledgers.md

 That means that the code is a kind of contract; if the contract is broken, the clients can prove it was broken, and publish that proof.

 Compared to decentralized consensus, a ledger-backed service provides the exact same level of auditability.
-It trades the interchangeability of hosts for a much cheaper operating model -- no Proof-of-Work.
+It trades the interchangeability of hosts for a much cheaper operating model — no proof-of-work.
-Given the cost of PoW, I think that's a huge win.
+Given the cost of proof-of-work, I think that's a huge win.

 There are some downsides to losing decentralized consensus.
 A ledger-backed service could manipulate the order in which it handles requests, or reject some requests altogether, and clients would have a hard time proving it.
 You could combat that problem using a third-party proxy, which logs the attempted calls and notes the responses from the host.
 The other downside is that, without decentralized consensus, the only way to handle a misbehaving service is to stop using it -- whereas Bitcoin can just ignore the misbehaving miner.

-As a proof-of-concept, I have written an auditable server called [NodeVMS](https://nodevms.com) which uses code from [Dat](https://datproject.org) to provide the secure ledger.
+As a proof-of-concept, I wrote an auditable server called [NodeVMS](https://nodevms.com) which uses code from [Dat](https://datproject.org) to provide the secure ledger.
 (Dat contains a secure ledger implementation called Hypercore, typically used for distributing files in a p2p mesh.
 Here it's used to distribute the state and activity log of the service.)
 VMS is not at production-ready, but it demonstrates the core ideas of this design.